The best cannabis strains for beginnersBailey Rahn

 In many instances, a bad first experience may be enough for someone to tragically banish cannabis from his or her life forever.
 Typically the reason for doing so has to do with the anxious, paranoid side effects

 associated with THC, but what first-timers might not realize is there are a few ways to minimize those unpleasant feelings.
 For those beginners and low-tolerance consumers, we’ve compiled three basic tips, tricks, and recommendations for finding that perfect first-time experience.

-with relaxing and medicinal properties.
-CBD can help counteract the anxiety associated with THC, so it’s a perfect starting point for new users.
+with relaxing properties.
+CBD can help counteract the anxiety associated with THC, so it’s a perfect starting point for new consumers.
 You’ll often find strains with equal parts THC and CBD

 Let’s start with the first and most obvious piece of advice: slowly ease into a THC-dominant cannabis strain, as they’re more likely to cause anxiety and paranoia.
 Settle yourself into a comfortable place and start with a low dose, maybe even just a single small hit if it’s your first time.

 While many strains today tend to stretch toward a THC ceiling of 20-25%, those with less than 15% THC typically provide a less overwhelming experience.
 Keep in mind you’ll need lab-tested cannabis to know how much THC a flower contains, as amounts can vary between strains and even individual harvests.

 What works for one beginner may not be the best for the next, but the below recommendations are meant to be starting points for those looking for a more balanced and mellow experience.
 These strains tend to deliver a more gentle euphoric experience, but once again, check the testing information specific to the item you’re interested in buying.
 If it has a THC content that exceeds 20%, chances are that strain may be too potent for your purposes.